0src/SPlotter/README.md

 -t: Number of threads on your CPU you want to use.
 -path: Path to your Plots.
 -mem: Amount of RAM to use while plotting.
+-repeat: number of plots you want to make (default is 1 plot if you don't specify)
 ```

 ## Threads